UPDATE PAGES 1 / 2 / 3

 The movie skirts around its nasty catch—the suspicion of ephebophilia—and in spite of the offsetting diversions we resent its inescapable presence.
 We all know teens have sex with adults because many of us, when we were teen aggressors with stiff cocks having no conscience, had sex with them and enjoyed it.
 Clearly the issue here is our discomfort in Timothée, barely registering 17 and often looking younger, modernizing Mann’s hermaphroditical Tadzio as a teaser in jeans and paisley trunks, and soon to be in the well-practiced hands of Armie looking around 30, not 24.
 Uncomfortable as well is Elio’s father’s excitement in raising submerged male nude statuary as noted by Oliver’s stare.
 (He probably has already noticed vicinal similarities in the son.)
 The age of consent in Italy is 14, which to Americans is tantamount to a free “no jail” card; in fairness to Oliver, he’s cognizant of worries about trespassing boundaries, exploitation and molestation charges, allayed by Elio’s assurance everything’s peachy creamy.
 Director Luca Guadagnino and screenwriter James Bridges overemphasize one of the escape clauses: the craziness of parents who keep watching for signs their son has been sphucked by the guest right there in their own home-turned-sex spa.
 They’ll want to celebrate his getting to the meat of things—a sexual mating mitzvah—though Pops, filling in for Lawrence Kasdan without too much of the Truman Capote voice, seems ready to recall remembrances of past yearnings unconsummated to later use to soothe heartache.
 A few things to wink at: three songs from the soundtrack, which Rock would term “airy-fairy” (his description of Pillow Talk), with avowed Christian singer Sufjan Stevens lispingly calling up Michael Franks as we hear “Futile Devices,” “Mystery of Love” and “Visions of Gideon.”
 Taking a lunch break on the orchard grass, the family’s handyman is amused by a visiting couple at the patio table expressively yammering over Italy’s fractious politics and moviemaker Luis Buñuel, telling us at least one person in the movie sees what a crock this movie is.
 These twinkles don’t make up for Timothée’s anoxic physique.
 Neither objet d’art nor adequate for sexual objectification, it’s downright objectionable.
 Read somewhere that before filming he exercised.
 What with—a flat-chested Ken doll?
 He needs ER pec-cercising.
 (5/7/2021)

-The Trial of the Chicago 7 is truncated of events by necessity.
-The many involved in court were there for five months and director-writer Aaron Sorkin whittles down to the “essentials.”
-The caveat: they are Sorkin’s; he interprets the farce to juice his anger in the age of Twitler.
-Turning the proceedings into what they were considered right from the start—a show trial—he slide-shows into flash-fire satire as relevant as it is entertaining, as glib and maddeningly revealing about ourselves as JoJo Rabbit is purposely bright amidst Germany’s darkest deeds, as hazardous to fairness as The Death of Stalin is cuthroat to bureaucrats.
-(The comparisons likely won’t stop there.)
-By means of delivering factoids and altered facts—without altering the real outcome—Sorkin’s a crackling hauteur on ideology, tilting in favor of wide and urgent resistance, the unaccomplished aim of his bombast The Newsroom.
-Living in Chicago at the time of the 1968 Chicago Democratic Convention and the 1969-70 trial, the police-state tactics employed under Mayor Richard J. Daley were a shared trauma of paralyzing inaction: via TV, and memorably evoked in Mad Men, everyone I knew back then saw the fury of confrontations and beatings and had formed, based on political persuasion, the “evidence” to support conclusions yet we did next to nothing to see justice equally applied to all perpetrators, including those preferring to club heads instead of granting park permits.
-Had Hubert Humphrey somehow won the election—improbable without knowing Richard Nixon’s subversive activity torpedoing peace talks with North Vietnam and mathematically difficult with George Wallace picking up 46 red state electoral votes—the then-U.S. Attorney General Ramsey Clark’s decision not to prosecute the more famous of demonstrators would have stood.
+The Trial of the Chicago 7 is truncation of events by necessity.
+With the many involved in court ensconced for five months, director-writer Aaron Sorkin whittles down to the “essentials.”
+The caveat: they are Sorkin’s; he interprets the travesties to juice his anger in the age of Twitler.
+Turning the proceedings into what they were considered right from the start—a show trial—he slide-shows into flash-fire satire that’s as relevant as it is entertaining, as glib and maddeningly revealing about ourselves as JoJo Rabbit is purposely bright amidst Germany’s darkest shames, as hazardous to fairness as The Death of Stalin is cuthroat to expendable bureaucrats.
+By means of delivering factoids and altered facts—without altering the real outcome—Sorkin’s a crackling hauteur on ideology, in favor of wide and urgent resistance, the unaccomplished aim of his bombast The Newsroom.
+For those of us living in Chicago at the time of the 1968 Democratic Convention and the 1969-70 trial, the police-state tactics employed under Mayor Richard J. Daley were a shared trauma of mostly paralyzing inaction: via TV, and memorably evoked in Mad Men, we saw the fury of confrontations and beatings and had formed, based on political persuasion, the “evidence” to support emotional conclusions yet we did next to nothing to see justice equally applied to all perpetrators, including those preferring to club heads instead of granting park permits.
+Had Hubert Humphrey won the election—improbable without knowing Richard Nixon’s subversive activity torpedoing peace talks with North Vietnam and mathematically difficult with George Wallace picking up 46 red state electoral votes—the then-U.S. Attorney General Ramsey Clark’s decision not to prosecute the more famous of demonstrators would have stood.
 As another advance of his own neo-fascist tactics, Nixon’s victory unleashed his well-known vindictiveness as he instructed the new A.G.
-John Mitchell to indict, prosecute and convict the loudest of the media-followed radicals as prerogative in the spoils of political war and maneuvered the justice system to ensure Judge Julius Hoffman, a rabid conservative who supported Nixon, would preside over the case.
-Calling the trial a shambles is the most polite of obscenities; labeling it a miscarriage of justice has to include, with regret, its expected conclusion as very much guaranteed by the defendants’ varying antics, which allowed right wing contempt to move full speed ahead against the presence of celebrity onlookers and witnesses, though they don’t have parts in the movie: Dick Gregory, Norman Mailer, Allen Ginsberg, Jesse Jackson, Timothy Leary and singers Arlo Guthrie, Country Joe McDonald, Phil Ochs and Judy Collins, who tried to sing her smash “Where Have All The Flowers Gone?” while testifying.
+John Mitchell to facilitate indictment, prosecution and conviction of the loudest of the media-followed radicals as prerogative in the spoils of political war by maneuvering the justice system to ensure Judge Julius Hoffman, a rabid conservative who supported Nixon, would preside over the case.
+Calling the trial a shambles is the most polite of obscenities; labeling it a miscarriage of justice has to include, with regret, its expected end as very much guaranteed by the defendants’ varying antics, which allowed right wing contempt to move full speed ahead against the presence of celebrity onlookers and witnesses, though they don’t have parts in the movie: Dick Gregory, Norman Mailer, Allen Ginsberg, Jesse Jackson, Timothy Leary and singers Arlo Guthrie, Country Joe McDonald, Phil Ochs and Judy Collins, who tried to sing her smash “Where Have All The Flowers Gone?” while testifying.
 (What fun it might be to watch Frank Langella’s Judge Hoffman go berserk when she starts her wobbly warbling.)
 Because the movie’s condensed time frame coalesces much of the courtroom behavior into Saturday Night Live intros and skits, it’s exceedingly clever to position Sacha Baron Cohen’s Abbie Hoffman as the main headliner.
-Building the strength of the ensemble are Eddie Redmayne at his butchest as Tom Hayden (who hadn’t married Jane yet); Langella’s death knoll on Hoffman; Ben Shankman as Leonard Weinglass; Michael Keaton as Ramsey; and striking in undauntedness, Mark Rylance as defense attorney William Kunstler.
-Hanging over the trial and its adjudication were, of course, the on-going Vietnam war and Seymour Hersch’s explosive story on the My Lai massacre; and several months after the sentencing of the Chicago 7, the killing of four students at Kent State.
+But the “strength” of the ensemble is bolstered by Eddie Redmayne at his butchest as Tom Hayden (who hadn’t married Jane yet); Ben Shankman as Leonard Weinglass; Michael Keaton as Ramsey; Mark Rylance’s striking undauntedness as defense attorney William Kunstler; Langella’s death knolling of Hoffman.
+Hanging over the trial and its adjudication were, of course, the on-going Vietnam war and Seymour Hersch’s explosive story on the My Lai massacre.
+Several months after the sentencing of the Chicago 7 came the Ohio National Guard killing four students at Kent State and, just months later, the publication of the Pentagon Papers by the N.Y.
+Times and Washington Post.
+(Spielberg’s 2017 The Post on the decision to go to press is so becalming it becomes antidote; excepting Katharine Graham, was everyone at the newspaper that tranqualized?)
 This from a Vox reviewer: “Sorkinese as a worldview is basically a precursor to the flattening of nuanced political arguments into a series of viral ‘gotcha!’ tweets, where the goal is smug point-scoring that validates the audience in the moment, but the result is the skewing and gamification of political discourse.”
 The trial was skewed before it ever started and its gaming not solely political discourse but also representational of Nixon’s treasonous disruption of the Paris peace talks, which LBJ knew about and didn’t have the cojones to use against him.
 We learned about it in January, 2017 from the New York Times.
 (5/7/2021)

 David Fincher’s Mank is a designer movie for critics and hardcore foofs.
 His father Jack, who died in 2003, started writing the original screenplay back in the late 80s, having been inspired by Pauline Kael’s 1971 Chatty Cathy New Yorker piece “Raising Kane” which argued Herman Mankiewicz wrote Citizen Kane and Orson Welles’s raging ego as director was the main determinant for getting, in her estimation, an unearned co-credit.
 What we’ve never been able to assess is the extent of battles ensued when Mank (Gary Oldman) tells Orson (Tom Burke), after completion of his first two scripts of tentatively titled American, he’s going to renege on the contractual agreement to remain anonymous and demand screen credit.
 We want to think if a director is going to do a “Who Did What?” story, he’d want to verify if the Screen Writers Guild actually arbitrated the co-credit.
 At the same time, he’d gather info to reveal on-location bits of the very guarded making of the movie itself.
 For instance, there’s no mention of Mank ever being on any California or New York set rewriting scenes during the four months of filming, so the presumption is he wouldn’t have first hand knowledge—and by extension wasn’t notified until later—of script changes, large or small, necessitated, especially in regard to the script’s complicated chronology of connectives.
 (Albeit entertaining, HBO’s sloppily documented 1999 RKO 281, with Liev Schreiber as Orson, has John Malkovich’s Mank falsely on set, tall and sober.)
 And more in movies than the other art forms is the “bragging rights” legacy tier: first is the “creative ownership,” belonging to the director, and secondarily script ownership.
 Mank was, at 41 and looking like Walter Winchell, solely a writer and on the skids.
 Orson, at 25, was the bellowing “wunder kid” directing and acting, simultaneously coordinating with various production crews and, throughout the process of filming and editing, involved with RKO to find legal avenues to get the William Randolph Hearst polemic to theatres, as Hearst’s tactics against chains not to show the movie were extensive and effective.
 If the Guild forced arbitration, as assumed, it had certainly weighed in reluctant favor of co-credit, particularly on the basis of the 300 pages of notes Orson and Mank wrote previous to Mank settling in at Victorville, CA, to pen the first two drafts.
 At the end of Citizen Kane, the credit reads: Original Screen Play (first line), Herman J. Mankiewicz (second line), Orson Welles (third line); “By” is not used; neither is “Story by,” an additive which could have prevented trouble.
 There’s also this: Mank had friends in the Guild but, due to his refusal to vote for its unionization, there wasn’t any surety, being aware of his infamous vituperation and chronic alcoholism, it would support his claims of sole authorship, though one of the Guild’s primary purposes was/is to protect writers from the abusive usurpations by directors and from studios using relay teams now commonly referrred to as script doctors.
 In Mank, there’s a shorthand acknowledgment by Orson who intuits he’ll likely lose a protracted credit fight, and it may be the correct assumption he capitulated to avoid one, at the behest of RKO and its lawyers not wanting to spend additional money over more mazy legalities.